Boeing 314 Clipper: Surviving aircraft

 None of the dozen 314s built between 1939 and 1941 survived beyond 1951, with all 12 being cannibalized for parts, scuttled, scrapped, or otherwise written off.
 Underwater Admiralty Sciences, a non-profit oceanographic exploration and science research organization based in Kirkland, Washington, announced in 2005, at the 70th Anniversary of the first China Clipper flight in San Francisco, its plans to survey, photograph, and possibly recover the remains of the hulls of two sunken 314s: NC18601 (Honolulu Clipper), scuttled in the Pacific Ocean in 1945; and NC18612 (Bermuda Sky Queen, formerly Cape Town Clipper), sunk in the Atlantic by the Coast Guard in 1947.
 UAS has also spent significant time at Pan American reunions and with individual crewmembers and employees of Pan American conducting videotaped interviews for the mission's companion documentary.
 However, as of 2014, no search or recovery had been attempted, with the most recent news from 2011 suggesting that the company was still in need of at least US$8 million to get the plan under way.

 There is a life-size 314 mockup at the Foynes Flying Boat Museum, Foynes, County Limerick, Ireland, located on the site of the original transatlantic flying-boat terminus.

 Cultural influence

 Inspired by the airplane, Smith Corona designed, manufactured, and marketed a typewriter model it called the Clipper from 1945 to 1960.
 The logo prominently featured the Boeing 314 Clipper on the typewriter's body which served as a reminder of the luxury and design of the original airplane.

 It was the origin of one of the nicknames of Joe DiMaggio, the "Yankee Clipper".

+The novel Night Over Water (1991) by Ken Follett relates a fictitious last commercial flight of the Clipper at the beginning of World War II.
+The novel includes detailed descriptions of both the passenger and the flight decks, as well as of the operation of the plane.